-Students may sell their books back to the bookstore for cash every day.
-However, the best time for students to sell back their books and receive up to 50% of the retail price back is during finals week in May and December.
+The best time for students to sell back their books and potentially receive up to 50% of the retail price back is during finals week in June and December.
 Books sold back to the bookstore outside of finals week are not kept in the bookstore and students are not offered as much back.